ckeditor/ckeditor5/docs/features/feature-digest.md

 				UPPERCASE, lowercase, and Title Case options.
 The case transformation can be applied to various text blocks (paragraph, heading, or list item) by placing the cursor within the block.
-Alternatively, users can select a specific fragment of text they wish to modify.<br />This feature enhances the editing workflow by removing the need for manual case adjustments.<br />
+Alternatively, users can select a specific fragment of text they wish to modify.
+This feature enhances the editing workflow by removing the need for manual case adjustments.
 			</td>
 		</tr>
 		<tr id="find-and-replace">